KirkEasterson/KALE/docs/README.md

 over.
 When you're a C-list YouTube celebrity, it gets even more difficult when literally thousands of people ask you how to do X or get Y.

-The LARBS are a final solution to all of that.
+KALE is a solution to all of that.
 These scripts are to be run on a fresh install of Arch Linux, and they create a user, install all required programs and set up dotfiles directly from Github to give normal people a fairly sleek Linux configuration without hundreds of autsitic hours.
 I did the work, so